Wealth inequality in the United States: Increased tax

-Inheritance tax

-As of 2022, there is no federal inheritance tax in the United States, which occurs after an estate is taxed and is passed on to surviving individual(s) and/or organization.
-As of 2022, six states (Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania) impose a state level inheritance tax.

 Taxation of wealth

 Senator Bernie Sanders pitched the idea of a wealth tax in the US in 2014.
 Later, Senator Elizabeth Warren proposed an annual tax on wealth in January 2019, specifically a 2% tax for wealth over $50 million and another 1% surcharge on wealth over $1 billion.
 Wealth is defined as including all asset classes, including financial assets and real estate.
-Economists Emmanuel Saez and Gabriel Zucman estimated that about 75,000 households (less than 0.1%) would pay the tax.
-The tax would raise around $2.75 trillion over 10 years, roughly 1% GDP on average per year.
-This would raise the total tax burden for those subject to the wealth tax from 3.2% relative to their wealth under current law to about 4.3% on average, versus the 7.2% for the bottom 99% families.
-For scale, the federal budget deficit in 2018 was 3.9% GDP and is expected to rise towards 5% GDP over the next decade.
+In 2021, officials in the state of Washington considered proposals to tax wealthy residents within the state.

-The plan received both praise and criticism.
+Warren's plan received both praise and criticism.
+Economist Paul Krugman wrote in January 2019 that polls indicate the idea of taxing the rich more is very popular.
 Two billionaires, Michael Bloomberg and Howard Schultz, criticized the proposal as "unconstitutional" and "ridiculous," respectively.
-Economist Paul Krugman wrote in January 2019 that polls indicate the idea of taxing the rich more is very popular.
-In 2021, officials in the state of Washington considered proposals to tax wealthy residents within the state.
+Economists Emmanuel Saez and Gabriel Zucman analyzed the Warren's proposal and estimated that about 75,000 households (less than 0.1%) would pay the tax.
+The tax was expected to raise around $2.75 trillion over 10 years, roughly 1% GDP on average per year.
+This was expected to raise the total tax burden for those subject to the wealth tax from 3.2% relative to their wealth under current law to about 4.3% on average, versus the 7.2% for the bottom 99% families.
+For scale, the federal budget deficit in 2018 was 3.9% GDP and was expected to rise towards 5% GDP over the next decade.
+An analysis by the think tank Tax Foundation found that Warren's proposal would reduce long-term GDP by 0.37% and raise $2.2 trillion over a period of ten years, after factoring in macroeconomic feedback effects.
+It expected the tax to "face serious administrative and compliance challenges due to valuation difficulties and tax evasion and avoidance issues."
+It also expected foreign investors to replace American billionaires as the owners of capital.

-Limit or tax stock buybacks
+Limiting stock buybacks

-Senators Charles Schumer and Bernie Sanders advocated limiting stock buybacks to reduce income and wealth inequality in January 2019.
-"The purported policy goals of the Excise Tax are to raise revenue for other legislative initiatives, encourage reinvestment by public companies of funds that otherwise might be earmarked for a buyback, and to curb stock buybacks, which proponents of the tax argue inappropriately enrich corporate executives and wealthy shareholders and enable tax avoidance."
-This is a way for companies to make back more money on their own stocks, but with this, they added the !5 tax to it all.
-"The new 1% excise tax on corporate stock buybacks — a late addition to President Joe Biden’s sweeping tax, health and climate package — adds a new levy to the controversial practice."
+In January 2019, Senators Charles Schumer and Bernie Sanders advocated limiting stock buybacks to reduce income and wealth inequality.